 It can be tempting to accept what looks like a promising plea deal from the prosecution — don’t.
 To ensure that your case achieves the best possible outcome it is critical that you speak with a skilled defense attorney before making a decision.

 Prosecutors are not your friend.
 While it may seem like they are trying to do you a favor, there are many situations where the prosecution extends a plea deal as a bluff.
-They do this knowing that you have a solid defense that could beat them in court.
+They do this knowing you have a solid defense that could beat them in court.

 Don’t make this life-altering decision on your own.
 Contact us today to schedule a consultation with expert criminal defense attorney Matthew Leyba.
 After discussing the details of your case he will be able to confidently tell you whether or not a plea bargain is the best option for your defense.
 You can also browse our criminal defense resources to learn more about your defense options.